marcinofulus/iCSEbook1/iCSE4school/source/iCSE4s_MAT_z09v1_EN_Polynomial_approximations.rst

 **Conclusion**

-Linear function and quadratic function is a polynomial.
+Linear function and quadratic function are polynomial.

 .. math::